At 11:02 on August 9, 1945, an atomic bomb was dropped over Nagasaki, destroying almost the entire city and killing a vast number of people.

 The replica of the remains of a side wall of Urakami Cathedral

-The statues were blackened by the blast, heat rays, and subsequent fires.
-The pillars were slightly shifted.
+The statues were blackened by the blast, heat rays, and the fires that followed.
+The stone pillars were slightly shifted from their original positions.

-An atomic bomb was dropped on August 9, three days after the bombing of Hiroshima.
-The first target was the arsenal and town of Kokura.
-It was necessary to confirm the target visually, not by radar, to drop the bomb.
-Due to poor visibility over Kokura, the target changed to Nagasaki.
-Based on the coordinates, it seems the dropping point was the area with Tokiwa Bridge and Nigiwai Bridge, but it was under the clouds and not visible from the plane.
-When the plane reached the military factory in the Urakami area, it was seen through a gap in the clouds.
-The bomber then dropped the bomb, which exploded 500 meters above the ground.
+On August 9, three days after the atomic bombing of Hiroshima, a second atomic bomb was prepared for deployment.
+The primary target was the arsenal and city of Kokura.
+However, visual confirmation of the target was required, and poor visibility over Kokura led to a change of target to Nagasaki.
+Based on coordinates, the intended drop point was the area near Tokiwa Bridge and Nigiwai Bridge, but it was obscured by cloud cover.
+When the bomber reached the Mitsubishi factory in the Urakami district, a break in the clouds allowed for visual identification, and the bomb was released.
+It detonated approximately 500 meters above the ground.

 Shadows of a ladder and a watch soldier